rwheeler-7864/TE-real-estate-blockchain/README.md

 # Security in Computing and IT
 ## Assignment 2 Blockchain

 Created using Ethereum, Solidity and React.
-By Justin Naismith and Siddhesh Kale.
+By Justin Naismith (s3605206) and Siddhesh Kale (s3854666).

 Based on tutorial from [Dapp University.](https://youtu.be/VH9Q2lf2mNo)